Midlothian Council: Leadership

 Midlothian Council operates a cabinet-based decision making model working collaboratively with the Council and Performance Review Committee.
 Each cabinet member has a portfolio of responsibilities.
 The leaders of the council since 2003 have been:

+Composition

+Following the 2022 election and subsequent changes up to August 2025, the composition of the council was:

+The next election is due in 2027.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows:

 Premises

 The council is based at Midlothian House at 40–46 Buccleuch Street in Dalkeith.
 The building was purpose-built for the district council in 1991 at a cost of £6 million.

 Wards

 The council is composed of 6 wards, each electing 3 councillors.